nevraka/Little-Orange-Fish/README.md

 ## Description

-Little Orange Fish is a catching game with shark,blue fish and player fish.
-The orange colour fish represent a player.
+Little Orange Fish is a catching game with shark, blue fish and player fish.
+The orange color fish represents a player.
-It has also sharks and blue fish characters.
+There are also sharks and blue fish characters in the game.
 They move to the right-left direction on the main game page.
-The game's main focus is player fish touches shark and blue fish.
+The game's goal is to collect points by touching the blue fish.
-The game ends when shark fish touches player fish.
-Player fish gain a point when touche blue fish.
+The game ends when shark touches player fish.
 Otherwise game continues until the player loses.

 ## MVP

 -There are orange player fish, sharks and blue fish in the sea.
--The player controls the orange fish main game.
+-The player controls the orange fish vertically in main game.
--The player orange fish can move to the top and bottom sides of the screen.
+-Other fish swim from the right edge from screen.
 -If blue fish touches the player, the player gains a score.
--Otherwise, sharks touch the player, the game is over.
+-Otherwise, a shark touches the player, the game is over.
--Players win or lose depending on their performance.
 -Speed will increase after certain scores.

 ## Backlog